dataBASED-eecs/dataBased/part_2/Team19_Part2.md

 - The system should enforce referential integrity (e.g., a member cannot check out a book that does not exist in the database).

-- The system should prevent data corruption by implementing transaction management (e.g., ACID properties).
+- The system should prevent data corruption by implementing transaction management (e.g. ACID properties).
 #### 8. Backup and Recovery

 - The system should perform daily backups of the database to prevent data loss.